 Trade Price Information

 DISPLAYED PRICES EXCLUDE VAT Note, VAT at the current rate will be added to your final purchase cost at Checkout.
 A VAT invoice will be available upon completion of your valued order.

 Are you a large organisation or just want something that extra special?
-We can use our extensive and generations old sweet making knowledge to make any sweet you can imagine, well almost!
+We can use our extensive and generations old sweet making knowledge to make any traditional hard boiled sweet you can imagine, well almost!
 Please contact us for more information.